 Chicago engagement photography tips

+- Woredrobe.
 Building on top of fun, is feeling that way when you are getting dressed for your shoot.
 Wear what make you feel good.
 You know, that awesome dress, fantastic blazer, or the pair jeans that shows how cool you look, yes that one.
 It build up your confidence in front of the camera and you might actually feel like a model.
-However there are things you should keep in mind for the shoot.
-Hopefully it doesn’t take away from your wardrobe.

-Color.
+- Color.
 Now you can where what you want, but if your session is at night, black against a dark background probably won’t come out as you expect.
-White sometime can even blind your partner from the beaming sun bouncing of them.
 A good rule of thumb is contrasting with your environment.
 So if your in the fall, orange colors may not help you pop, instead blend in.
-Ask us, we can give you some good things to think about.
+Asking the photographer is always a good way to go.

-Patterns?
-Not to much of a fan personally.
-It is kind of distracting.
-Like bring a checkerboard pattern shirt where you focus more on the item of clothing then the people in the photo.
+- Patterns.
+Depends.
+Like bring a checkerboard pattern shirt where your focus is more on the item of clothing then the people in the photo.
 If the patterns are not to obvious and blend evenly in tone, like a blue and light blue, then you’d probably be safe.
 You can even take a quick snapshot of yourself to look and see if you like what you see.

-Aside from clothing, props are ok to bring but not a requirement.
+- Props.
+Sometimes are good to bring but not a requirement.
 Something like a banner displaying the day of the wedding or balloon even.
-It’s a cute idea.
+It’s just a cute idea.